twalt007/lfz-dev/WINDOWS_INSTRUCTIONS.md

 1. Download the installation files <a href="https://github.com/Learning-Fuze/lfz-dev/archive/master.zip" target="_blank">here</a>.
 2. Open the downloaded `lfz-dev-master.zip`
-    - Open the `lfz-dev-master` folder inside.
-    - Drag the `lfz-dev-master` folder inside _there_ to your Desktop.
+    - Drag the `lfz-dev-master` folder inside to your Desktop.
     - Rename the `lfz-dev-master` folder on your Desktop to simply `lfz-dev`.

 ![Download Installer](__env__/windows/screenshots/download-installer.gif)